 NCL Home> Application examples> Plot techniques

-There are many resources that modify label bars.
+There are many resources that customize label bars.
 This page will demonstrate only those we think will be commonly used.
 You can peruse the list of label bar resources for other options.

 lb_1.ncl: Demonstrates a default color bar.
 The default position is horizontal.